gawen/WireHub/README.md

 It is built upon [WireGuard tunnels][wireguard] and provides distributed peer discovery & routing capabilities, NAT trasversal, extendable name resolving, ...

-It is written in C and Lua and is <10KLOC.

 ⚠️ **Not ready for production!** This is still a work-in-progress.
 It still requires some work to be clean and secure.
 The current code is provided for testing only.